Devnadish/CV_next/posts/enportofol.md

 ---
-title: "Portfolio"
+title: 'Portfolio'
-subtitle: "Portfolio is Important for Your Career"
+subtitle: 'Portfolio is Important for Your Career'
-date: "2020-12-22"
+date: '2020-12-22'
-description: "Portfolio is crucial for career advancement.
+description: 'Portfolio is crucial for career advancement.
 Visual representation of skills and accomplishments.
 Key elements: select best work, organize and present effectively.
-Tailor to target audience and maintain regularly."
+Tailor to target audience and maintain regularly.'
 ---

 ## Why Having a Portfolio is Important for Your Career